ocaml/v3.ocaml.org-rescript/README.md

 ### Filenames with special characters

 ReScript > 8.3 now supports filenames with special characters: e.g. `pages/blog/[slug].res`.
-If you can't upgrade yet, you can create a e.g. `pages/blog/[slug].js` file, a `re_pages/blog_slug.re` file and then reexport the React component within the `[slug].js` file.

-We recommend upgrading to the newest ReScript (bs-platform) version as soon as possible to get the best experience for Next!

 ### Fast Refresh & ReScript